Curriculum

 Pathways

-The HEAAT is based at Zuckerberg San Francisco General Hospital (ZSFG), and its primary focus is developing an understanding of the structural and systemic causes of health disparities.
-Through a series of seminars, lectures, field trips and case conferences, residents explore ways in which social factors influence illness and the practice of medicine.
-They gain an in-depth knowledge of the issues surrounding disparities in health and health care by concentrating on the care of vulnerable patients within the context of the doctor-patient relationship and healthcare delivery systems.
-This is a 2-year progressive curriculum and each month we dissect complex issues such as racial segregation, food insecurity, inadequate housing, language and cultural barriers, incarceration, substance use, trauma, and poverty.
-An example of our block schedule this year is listed below:
+The HEAAT track is based at San Francisco General Hospital, and its primary focus is developing an understanding of the structural and systemic causes of health inequities.
+Through a series of workshops, didactics, site visits and case conferences, residents explore ways in which social determinants of health influence illness and the practice of medicine.
+Participants gain an in-depth knowledge of the issues surrounding inequities in health and health care by concentrating on the care of patients and populations who have been historically marginalized or made vulnerable by structural and systems factors.
+We consider this all within the context of the doctor-patient relationship and healthcare delivery systems.
+This is a two-year longitudinal curriculum, and each block, we delve into complex issues such impacting health such as food insecurity, inadequate housing, language and cultural considerations, the carceral system, substance use disorders, trauma, and poverty.
+An example of our block themes this year is listed below:

 Advocacy

-Our goal is to train residents in all facets of social medicine so that they are able to recognize, address, care for, and advocate for individual patients as well as have the tools to improve the health of populations.
+Our goal is to train residents in all facets of social medicine and health equity so that they can recognize, address, care for, and advocate for individual patients as well as have the tools to improve the health of populations.

 How to apply for the Health Equities pathway: send your most recent CV to Joan Addington-White MD by April 1.